 - Sire-Dam -

-Lah Ti Dar created such a deep impression in winning her first three races that she was sent off 7-4 favourite to retain her unbeaten record in the William Hill St Leger.
+Lah Ti Dar created such a deep impression in winning her first three races that she was sent off 7-4 favourite to retain her unbeaten record in the William Hill St Leger of 2018.

 The Lord Lloyd-Webber-owned filly almost did, too, but found the classy and more experienced Kew Gardens a bit too strong.

 Lah Ti Dar stayed on stoutly from off the pace but her relative lack of inexperience was a factor as she went down by two and a quarter lengths.
 Even so, she pulled four and a half lengths clear of Southern France, who was third.

 “She ran a great race and as Frankie said, that’s the first real race of her life.
 She’s only ever seen about one horse before today,” trainer John Gosden said.

 “She was beaten by a proper horse and a proper Leger horse – a Grand Prix de Paris winner and a Queen’s Vase winner.
 She’s run an absolute blinder and we’re thrilled with her.

 “The early pace was a lot slower than we thought it would be.
 Everyone said ‘oh that’s good, she’ll stay’, and I said ‘actually I’m not sure it’s going to suit her’.

 “In the end the best horse won – make no mistake – but I like the way she was closing him down late on.
 She was getting to him and getting to him.

 “There was a period at the three (furlong marker) where you said ‘she’s not going to be placed’, but then she got balanced and organised.
 She’s never raced against other horses before.